Gallery

-Here’s a photo gallery that shows some of the passive solar homes and their features.
+This photo gallery highlights passive solar homes and their features.
 In the northern hemisphere passive solar buildings are situated so that their windows face the south.
 This orientation combined with thermal mass, insulation and overhangs are the basics of passive solar design to stay warm in the winter and cool in the summer.

-Click on a picture to see a larger image.
-Click on the right hand side of the picture to see the next picture, or click on the left picture to go back to a previous one.
+Click on an image to see it in a larger format.
+Click on the right hand side of the picture to view the next image, or click on the left side of the picture to go back to a previous one.
 Click anywhere outside of the picture to exit the gallery.

 Links to articles for more information